2022–23 Australian region cyclone season: Season summary

-A tropical low formed on 26 July and was later designated as 01U, an exceptionally early start to the season.
-The system attained tropical-storm-force winds and persistent deep convection for a couple of days before wind shear began to increase.
+The season officially begun on 1 November, however a tropical low would form on 26 July, an exceptionally early start to the season.
+The system would be assigned the name 01U and would produce gale-force winds and persistent deep convection for a couple of days before wind shear began to increase.
 In-post analysis, 01U was upgraded to a Category 1 tropical cyclone (Australian scale).
 In November, tropical low 02U was designated by the BoM and encountered marginally favorable conditions.
 The low was upgraded to Tropical Cyclone 04S by JTWC after tropical-storm-force winds were found.
 Later in the month, a tropical low formed and was a long-lived system before dissipating on 26 November.
 There was also another tropical low that formed in the Gulf of Carpentaria but did not develop further.
 In December, tropical low 05U formed, and was given the name Darian after intensifying into a Category 1 Tropical Cyclone.
 On 19 December, it became the first Severe Tropical Cyclone of the season.
 Throughout the day, the storm unexpectedly entered very favorable conditions, and underwent rapid intensification.
 It reached Category 5 on the BoM's scale the next day, and peaked as a Category 4 on the SSHWS scale, later exiting into the South-west Indian Ocean Basin.
 Later that month, a tropical low formed, later intensifying into a Category 1 Tropical Cyclone and was named Ellie.
 Ellie then later crossed the Northern Territory coast, making landfall at a sparsely populated location southwest of Daly River at 13:30 UTC (11:00 pm ACST).
 Shortly after the landfall, the JTWC discontinued warnings on the system.